niksingh710/nvim/README.md

 | `<leader> + lf` | Format               |
 | `<leader> + sk` | Keymap Search        |

-This much should get you going and extra is all what you discover (fire.nvim) 
+This much should get you going and .extra is all what you discover (fire.nvim) 

 ## Configuration Structure